staylorx/ansible-role-oracle-jdk/README.md

     java_remove_download: yes

 Pull the files from Oracle?
-Implies you have accepted the license agreement.
+Saying yes implies you have accepted the license agreement!

     java_download_from_oracle: yes